Let's Learn about Japanese Tea Ceremony!

 Matcha tea is delicious, earthy, bitter and bright green.

-Just outside Kyoto is the city of Uji which is renowned for the quality of its tea, including matcha.
-Matcha powder is carefully whisked to a froth, and it is served in a beautiful, rustic chawan with a sweet to complement the fresh, bright tea.
+Matcha powder is carefully whisked to a froth, and it is served in a beautiful, rustic chawan with a sweet to complement the bitterness of the matcha.

-There are many important things to remember when making the tea, such as which quarter of tea in the small canister to take a scoop from.
-Everything is impressed with ritual.
+There are many important things to remember when making the tea, such as which quarter of matcha powder to take a scoop from in the small natsume canister.

 There is time to admire the bowl and show appreciation having drunk the tea.

-The ambience at the tea ceremonies that I have attended with Mai have been warm and friendly.
+The ambience at the tea ceremonies that I have attended with Mai have been very warm and friendly.
 Time seems to slow as you are very much in the moment.
 Senses are heightened, and the memory of these wonderful moments stay with you – I can clearly remember the sounds of the water bubbles in the iron kettle that January; and I can remember the summer breezes in the willow tree just outside the teahouse at Daitokuji later in the year.

-Sen Rikyu, the Founder of Tea
+Sen no Rikyu, the Founder of Tea

-Sen Rikyu was a monk at Daitokuji temple, a large Buddhist complex in the northern hills of Kyoto.
-For this reason, Daitokuji is always associated with tea, and it is here, once a month, that a tea ceremony is held to celebrate Sen Rikyu and the founding of the Way of Tea.
+Sen no Rikyu was a monk at Daitokuji temple, a large Buddhist complex in the northern hills of Kyoto.
+For this reason, Daitokuji is always associated with tea, and it is here, once a month, that a tea ceremony is held to celebrate Sen no Rikyu and the founding of the Way of Tea.

 The Tea House in Gyokurinin, Daitokuji